-Supplemental information, relevant to the work but not critical to support the findings, is strongly encouraged by the Journal and is made available online via links in the published article.
+Supplemental information, relevant to the work but not critical to support the findings, is strongly encouraged by the Journal and is made available via links in the online article but not published in print.
 All such material is peer-reviewed, but not typeset or proofed and so should be carefully prepared.
 Unlike other files, all supplemental information (including text, tables, and figures) should be uploaded in a single Word file whenever possible.
 Exceptions are large and/or lengthy tables, which may be submitted in Excel.
 Word documents will automatically be converted to PDF before being posted online.